JingboYAO/jingboyao.github.io/_pages/research.md

 - - -

-**3. The International Spillover of Monetary Policy Shock: New Evidence from Nighttime Light** (*with Qichao Wang, and Juanyi Jenny Xu*)
+**3. The International Spillover of Monetary Policy Shock: New Evidence from Nighttime Light** (*with Kaiji Chen, Qichao Wang, and Juanyi Jenny Xu*)

 <details>
 <summary><font color="DarkBlue"> Summary </font></summary>